 “You killed them.
 She trusted you, and you sent them to their deaths!”
 The chief of security advanced on the sniffling ensign, who backed away from her console.

 Jeb stepped quickly into the space between them.
 “Lieutenant, stand down.”

 He stared down the wild-eyed young man.
 For a minute, he thought Enigo would hit him.
 Instead, Enigo let out a howl of frustration, spun, and slammed his fist against the nearest wall.
 He leaned against his forearm.
 His breathing came fast and heavy and he swore bloody revenge.

 But against the Cybers, not his crewmates.
-Taking that as a win, Jeb turned back to his grieving Ensign, who was leaned against a side console, sobbing.
-A Janbot 3000 had taken station beside her ankles, its laser for vaporizing small messes and discouraging the katt held out threateningly.
+Taking that as a win, Jeb turned back to his grieving ensign, who was leaned against a side console, sobbing.
+A Janbot 3000 had taken station beside her ankles, threatening the room with the laser it used for vaporizing small messes and discouraging the katt.

-“It’s all right now, Janbot,” Jeb said, and after a pause in which it weighed his authority over the perceived threat, it lowered its weapon.
+“It’s all right now, Janbot,” Jeb said, and after a pause in which it weighed his authority over its desire to protect Ellie, it lowered its weapon.
 He set his hands on Ellie’s shoulders.
 Vaguely, he heard Deary say systems were returning to normal, but they were locking down the teleporters until they could do a full diagnostic.
 He ignored it, along with the ashen tones of his chief engineer.
 Deary had seen death like this before, and he’d help their teleporter chief.
 Right now, he needed to concentrate on the officers before him.